meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 There is a clear implication that meaning in life contributes to a happier life.
 "Theory would suggest that meaning has a broad and pervasive influence on well-being" (Zika and Chamberlain, 1992).
 ## Meaning of Life
+Different definitions:
-Defined as a sense of one's life having a purpose or investing time and energy into the attainment of cherished goals.
+- Defined as a sense of one's life having a purpose or investing time and energy into the attainment of cherished goals.
-When the individual has a sense that one's life is coherent.
+- When the individual has a sense that one's life is coherent.
-Occuring through personal accomplishments, encounters with others, or encounters with art and nature.
+- Occuring through personal accomplishments, encounters with others, or encounters with art and nature.
-Can be attained by attaching oneself or one's existence to a larger framwork of meaning such as religion or a philosophy of life.
+- Can be attained by attaching oneself or one's existence to a larger framwork of meaning such as religion or a philosophy of life.

-Fulfilling four psychological needs:
+- Fulfilling four psychological needs:
+	- 1Purpose
-1. Purpose
+1. Value
-2. Value
+2. Efficacy
-3. Efficac
+3. Self-worth